Leveraging the Plugins SDK

 dist/ - archived plugins for distribution and deployment.

 ext/ - Ext plugins directory.
 See Advanced Customization with Ext Plugins.

 hooks/ - hook plugins directory.
 See Customizing and Extending Functionality with Hooks.

 layouttpl/ - layout templates directory.
 See Creating Liferay Layout Templates.

 lib/ - commonly referenced libraries.

 misc/ - development configuration files.
 Example, a source code formatting specification file.

 portlets/ - portlet plugins directory.
-See Chapter 3 on portlet development.
+See Developing Portlet Applications.

 themes/ - themes plugins directory.
-See Chapter 9 on creating Liferay themes.
+See Creating Liferay Themes and Layout Templates.

 tools/ - plugin templates and utilities.